The 3 Best Sources of Drinking Water

-As we age our bodies slowly dehydrate, or "As we dehydrate our bodies slowly age" would perhaps be a better way of
+"As we age our bodies slowly dehydrate." or "As we dehydrate our bodies slowly age."

-Out of all of the nutrients that we need in our diet water is the one that we need the most of.
+Out of all of the nutrients that we need in our diets, water is the one that we need the most of.
 Therefore, making an effort to replace other drinks (like coffee, soda, and energy drinks) with water is a great first step in improving your diet.

 HOW MUCH WATER SHOULD YOU DRINK IN A DAY?

-Water needs can vary greatly from person to person, (Diet, activity levels, and the weather all have a major impact on our hydration and water requirements) so there is no universal amount of water that everyone on the planet should be drinking each day.
+Water needs can vary greatly from person to person (diet, activity levels, and even the weather can all have a major impact on our hydration and water requirements) so there is no universal amount of water that everyone on the planet should be drinking each day.

 THE 3 BEST SOURCES OF WATER